dougspeed/LDAK/README.md

 ```
 wget https://github.com/dougspeed/LDAK/raw/main/ldak6.1.linux
 ```
+You may have noticed there is also a beta Linux version of LDAK, but please only use this version if asked.

 # 1B - Download the Mac executable:
 (note that if using Linux, you should instead follow the instructions in 1A)